Batch service quotas and limits

 View Batch quotas

-View your Batch account quotas in the Azure portal.
+To view your Batch account quotas in the Azure portal:

-Select Batch accounts in the portal, then select the Batch account you're interested in.
+- Select Batch accounts, then select the Batch account you're interested in.

 Increase a quota